project-butler/test/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Changes in already existing functionality
+about: When there is a need to do changes in already existing functionality in code
 title: "[ENHANCEMENT] "
 labels: ''
 assignees: ''